datastructures-js/deque/README.md

 ```

 ### popBack
-removes the back element in the queue.
-It uses a pointer to get the back element and only remove popped elements when reaching half size of the queue.
+removes and returns the back element in the queue.

 ```js
 console.log(deque.popBack()); // 60